vamshi-krishna-kotla/view-files/README.md

     - size
     - last accessed time
     - last modified time
-    - file type
-4. Directories present in the '.gitignore' file are restricted to be entered

 ## KPIs:
 1. Custom [Webpack](https://webpack.js.org/) configuration for server and client